-Tales from the Expat Harem, edited by Edited by Anastasia M. Ashman and Jennifer Eaton Gokman is an anthology of stories that describes the lives of different expatriate women who have lived in Turkey.
+Tales from the Expat Harem, edited by Anastasia M. Ashman and Jennifer Eaton Gokman is an anthology of stories that describes the lives of different expatriate women who have lived in Turkey.

 The collection presents an inspiring and highly informative view of what it is really like to live in Turkey as a woman.
 From the ways in which they abandoned their previous preconceptions of the Turkish people and their culture, to learning a language, accepting strange traditions and dating and marriage, the book very vividly depicts the lives of women who are plummeted into a new lifestyle in a world that is completely foreign to them.